 From hut to summit: 6 h over the 7 km-long Hintereis-Ferner (glacier) impressive but perhaps a bit boring

-The hut is guided in spring season from mid march to the beginning of may.
+The hut is guided in the spring season from mid-March to the beginning of May.

 From Vent (1894 m) to the hut: 6 h, already a glacier climb

 From hut to summit: 5 h, you have a to descend to the Route a) from the Weisskugel hut

 Hut is not guided in the spring season